mx1001/hardops_manual/docs/preferences.md

 > If you need to remove a hotkey it is recommended to uncheck it at the left instead of clicking the x on the right.
 That could cause you to permenantly lose the hotkey.

 This screen is more for reference than adjustments.
-The hotkeys can be unpredicatble when edited externally.
+The hotkeys can be unpredictable when edited externally.

 ---